akhilharihar/tinydrm_show/README.md

 # tinydrm_show

-To get your display working, you'll need a driver specific to your display controller and an overlay.
+This repo automates the process of compiling and installation of tiny DRM display driver with its overlay.
+A display driver is compiled only when it isn't installed by default in your raspbian installation.

-## Setup and Compilation
+## Setup
-Download or clone this repo and run configure script which will create a build directory. cd to build folder and run compile script with sudo privileges.
+Download or clone this repo and run configure script. cd to the generated build folder and run inst script as sudo.

 ```shell
 git clone https://github.com/akhilharihar/tinydrm_show.git